qtranslate/qtranslate-xt/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=QEXEK3HX8AR6U
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Adds user-friendly multilingual content management and translation support.
-It is an up-to-date fork of qTranslate with many additional features.
+Adds a user-friendly multilingual dynamic content management.

 ## Description ##

-This plugin is a descendant of [qTranslate](https://wordpress.org/plugins/qtranslate/ "Original qTranslate plugin"), which has apparently been abandoned by the original author, [Qian Qin](http://www.qianqin.de/qtranslate/ "the original author of qTranslate").
+The plugin offers a way to maintain dynamic multilingual content on a WordPress site.
+While static localization is already excellently implemented and offered by WordPress framework through [po/mo file framework](https://developer.wordpress.org/plugins/internationalization/how-to-internationalize-your-plugin/), it is still impossible to maintain dynamic multilingual content without an additional specialized plugin, to a kind of which qTranslate-X belongs to.
+For example, what if you need to make title, content and excerpt of a page to be multilingual?
+In theory, it could be handled by po/mo files, but in an insanely inconvenient way.

-While the back-end database framework is left almost intact, the design of editors is drastically changed and improved to be much less vulnerable to WP updates.
-Instead of seeing multiple lines per each language for title, qTranslate-X provides language switching buttons, which, once pressed, make all the text fields to be filled with the language chosen.
-The instant language change happens locally in your browser without sending an additional request to the server.
+To deal with dynamic content, qTranslate-X provides language switching buttons on applicable admin editing pages, which, once pressed, make all the text of multilingual fields to be filled with the language chosen.
+The instant language change happens locally in your browser without sending an additional request to the server, which makes it most convenient for bi-lingual or few-lingual sites, for example, owners of which perform the translation of content on their own. qTranslate-X does not provide a way to translate static strings, assuming that this part is already implemented and handled by the WordPress localization framework.

+The plugin [provides a way to designate](https://qtranslatexteam.wordpress.com/integration/ "Integration Guide") which fields on a page or post are to be multilingual.
+Once a field is declared multilingual, it will be distinguishably highlighted (in a customizable way) on admin side.
+At frontend, the value of active language, as defined by a page viewer, is extracted from multilingual field to be displayed within HTML context.
+Thus, a concept of [multilingual field](https://qtranslatexteam.wordpress.com/multilingual-fields/ "Concept of 'Multilingual Field'") is in use here, as opposite to a concept of whole separate page or separate site for each language, as it is done in a number of other multilingual content management plugins, see, for example, free [Polylang](https://wordpress.org/plugins/polylang/ "Plugin 'Polylang'") or paid [WPML](https://wpml.org/ "The WordPress Multilingual Plugin").
+Each plugin has its own pros and cons, please, choose carefully the one which suits your needs the best.

+Plugin qTranslate-X provides a convenient way to describe which fields need to be multilingual through a JSON-encoded configuration file as described in [Integration Guide](https://qtranslatexteam.wordpress.com/integration/ "Integration Guide").
+It makes it easy to integrate your theme or other plugins with qTranslate-X. A JSON-encoded file, named `i18n-config.json`, such as [the one](https://github.com/qTranslate-Team/qtranslate-x/blob/master/i18n-config.json "JSON-encoded configuration file of plugin qTranslate-X") used by qTranslate-X itself, may be provided by themes and plugins within their distribution.
+Plugin qTranslate-X picks up and load those configuration files on activation of a plugin or on the switch of a theme.
+Such a configuration file can potentially be employed by any other multilingual plugin.
+The developers are encouraged to [contact us](https://qtranslatexteam.wordpress.com/contact-us/ "Contact qTranslate Team") to discuss a common standard for the `i18n-config.json` configuration file.

+The plugin does not currently offer any kind of translation services.
+The team has conducted an online survey to find out how people translate their content.
+You are welcome to [make your entry too](http://www.marius-siroen.com/qTranslate-X/TranslateServices/ "Survey for 'Translation Services'").
+It appears so far, that translation service is not an immediate need.
+Administrators normally have their ways to translate the content, but they need a convenient way to enter translated content into an appropriate place, which this plugin is designed to help for.
+Translation services might still be provided in the future releases as a paid feature.

-qTranslate-X makes creation of multilingual content as easy as working with a single language.
+Plugin qTranslate-X makes creation of multilingual content as easy as working with a single language.
 Here are some features:

 - One-click local switching between the languages - Changing the language as easy as switching between Visual and HTML.
+- Comes with a number of languages already built-in - English, German, Simplified Chinese, for example, and many more.
-- Language customizations without changing the .mo files - It stores all the translations in the same post fields, while shows it to user for editing one by one depending on the language to edit chosen.
+- Language customizations without changing the .po/mo files - It stores all the translations in the same post fields, while shows it to user for editing one by one depending on the language to edit chosen.
-- In-line syntax '`<!--:en-->English Text<!--:--><!--:de-->Deutsch<!--:-->`' or '`[:en]English Text[:de]Deutsch[:]`' for theme-custom fields gets them translated.
-See [FAQ](https://qtranslatexteam.wordpress.com/faq/ "qTranslate-X FAQ") for more information.
+- In-line syntax '`[:en]English Text[:de]Deutsch[:]`' or '`<!--:en-->English Text<!--:--><!--:de-->Deutsch<!--:-->`' for theme-custom fields gets them translated - See [FAQ](https://qtranslatexteam.wordpress.com/faq/#CustomFields "qTranslate-X FAQ") for more information.
-- Starting from release 3.1 encoding like this '`[:en]English Text[:de]Deutsch`' may also have closing tag `[:]`, which makes the example looks like this: '`[:en]English Text[:de]Deutsch[:]`'.
-The advantage of this is that one now can encode strings like this '`[:en]English Text[:]<html-language-neutral-code>[:de]Deutsch[:]<another-html-language-neutral-code>`', with language-neutral text embedded.
-Closing tag is not required, but if it is absent and multilingual text happened to be used embedded within other language-neutral text, then a part of language-neutral text will be recognized as language-specific text and may be removed by translator.
-That was a common incompatibility issue with other plugins, which is now resolved.
-Comment-like encoding `<!--:-->` still works as well, and can be used if desired, but it does not have any feasible advantage over `[:]`-style.
+- Language tag encoding allows strings like this '`[:en]English Text[:]<html-language-neutral-code>[:de]Deutsch[:]<another-html-language-neutral-code>`', with language-neutral text embedded.
 - Multilingual dates out of the box - translates dates and time for you.
 - Theme custom fields can be configured to be translatable too.
-- Comes with a number of languages already built-in - English, German, Simplified Chinese, for example, and many more.
-- Choose one of 3 Modes to make your URLs look pretty and SEO-friendly. - The simple and beautiful `/en/foo/`, or nice and neat `en.yoursite.com`, and everywhere compatible `?lang=en`.
+- Choose one of a few modes to make your URLs look pretty and SEO-friendly, for example, the simple and beautiful `/en/foo/`, or nice and neat `en.yoursite.com`, or everywhere compatible `?lang=en`.
 - One language for each URL - Users and SEO will thank you for not mixing multilingual content.
 - qTranslate-X supports unlimited number of languages, which can be easily added/modified/deleted via a comfortable Configuration Page at Settings->Languages.
 - Custom CSS for "qTranslate Language Chooser" widget configurable via its properties.